KimyDavid/silexia-preprod/src/documentation/autodiag/autodiag.md

 ### Get user results

  Retrieve the results of a user.
+Returns a JSON object with two keys : autodiag and global.
- The global score is returned with the corresponding tier text.
-An array of Categories returns the score for each category, with the corresponding tier text and flags.
+ Global : The global score is returned with the corresponding tier text.
+ Autodiag : An array of Categories returns the score for each category, with the corresponding tier text and flags.

 * **URL**